 Section 162(m) of the Code.
-Section 162(m) generally limits the corporate tax deduction for compensation paid to executive officers that is not "performance-based" to \$1,000,000 per executive officer.
+Section 162(m) generally limits the corporate tax deduction for compensation paid to executive officers that is not "performancebased" to \$1,000,000 per executive officer.
 "Performance based" compensation meeting certain requirements is not counted against the \$1,000,000 limit and generally remains fully deductible for tax purposes.
 One of the requirements for compensation to be considered performance-based under the tax laws is that the Company must obtain stockholder approval every five years of the material terms of performance goals for such compensation.
 In accordance with Internal Revenue Service rules, the material terms that the stockholders approve constitute the framework for the Company to establish programs and awards under which compensation provided by the Company can qualify as "performance-based" compensation for purposes of the tax laws.
-Stockholder approval of the employees eligible to receive performance-based awards, the general performance goals specified in the 2016 Plan and the maximum amounts that may be awarded under the 2016 Plan, but not the specific targeted levels of performance, will qualify the incentive awards under the 2016 Plan as "performance-based" compensation.
-We anticipate that stockholder approval of the Plan will allow tax deductibility of performance-based awards granted under the 2016 Plan for the next five years, at which point Section 162(m) will require further stockholder approval of these goals.
+Stockholder approval of the engloyees eligible to receive performance-based awards, the general performance goals specified in the 2016 Plan and the maximum amounts that may be awarded under the 2016 Plan, but not the specific targeted levels of performance, will qualify the incentive awards under the 2016 Plan for the next five years, at which point Section 162(m) will require further stockholder approval of these goals.